 I’ve promised myself that this year, however, will be different.
 All those ideas I’ve jotted down in my garden notebook?
 I plan to convert at least some of them into reality.
 And January is the perfect time to sit down and create a plan for just how all of it will happen.
 Continue reading →

-Yesterday I directed the planting of two thousand spring bulbs.
-We placed them individually in patterns and dug them one-by-one into the earth.
-When we were finished, we dressed the bulbs with a thick layer of mulch and stepped back to admire our handiwork.
-The garden felt like it was bursting with energy with so much promise nestled snuggly underground.
+Yesterday I supervised the planting of two thousand spring-flowering bulbs.
+We laid them individually in patterns and dug them one-by-one into the earth.
+When we were finished, we dressed the bulbs with mulch and stepped back to admire our handiwork.
+You could almost feel the energy emanating from all those future flowers tucked so snugly underground.
 Continue reading →

-They look like they’ve jumped out of a Dr. Zeus book — giant purple balls stuck like lollipops on long flexible stems.
-Alliums can be a bit startling the first time you encounter them.
-But there’s so much to love about these drought tolerant plants, like long bloom period and resistance to most pests and diseases.
-And, their whimsical appeal is a sure-fire way to liven up your garden.
+They look like they jumped out of a Dr. Zeus book — giant purple balls stuck like lollipops on long flexible stems.
+Alliums can be startling the first time you encounter them.
+But there’s so much to love about these drought tolerant plants, including long bloom period and resistance to most pests and diseases.
+And their whimsical appeal can sure liven up a garden.
 Continue reading →

 THE UNDERGROUND WORLD OF BULBS

-In some flower species like alliums, a thin papery covering called the tunic protects the bulb’s scales from damage and drying out.
+In some flower species like alliums, a thin papery covering called the tunic keeps the scales from damage or drying out.

 Papery thin tunic keeps bulbs from drying out

-At this stage in the process, the key thing to remember is this: Leaf development occurs independently of flower development.
+At this stage in the process, the key thing to remember is: the flowers develop independently of the leaves.